samthebest/dump/sams-scala-tutorial/platonic-programming.md

 def g: Int = 1 + 1 + readFile("myfile").length
 ```

-are also equivilent even though they depend on an external state so may not always produce identical results in practice.
+are also equivalent even though they depend on an external state so may not always produce identical results in practice.

 ## Definition - Call Graph